Do Go On - 448 - The Curse of the Lottery Winner

 And there's always something new like that.

 A list of words.
-Never would have thought that.

-Great stuff, Skye.
+Great stuff, Sky.
 Thank you so much.
+Very consummately unprofessional of you.

-I mean, accounting specialist Specialist Wink.
+I mean, accounting specialist, wink.

 Thank you so much.